RyuzakiKK/Communication-examples/README.md

 ## Magic Wormhole GUI
 Requires Python 3, and with minor fixes will also works with Python 2

-Requires wormhole `$ pip install magic-wormhole`
+Requires the latest git version of Magic Wormhole.

+In Arch Linux it can be installed with the AUR package `magic-wormhole-git`.

-To start utilize it simply execute `worm_messages.py`
+To start utilize it simply execute `$ python3 worm_messages.py`

 This is an example of usage